cortex-lab/phy/docs/api.md

 Layout showing plots in rectangles at arbitrary positions.
 Used by the waveform view.

-The boxes can be specified from their corner coordinates, or from their centers and optional sizes.
-If the sizes are not specified, they will be computed automatically.
-An iterative algorithm is used to find the largest box size that will not make them overlap.
+The boxes are specified via their center positions and optional sizes, in which case an iterative algorithm is used to find the largest box size that will not make them overlap.

 **Constructor**

-* `box_bounds : array-like`
-    A (n, 4) array where each row contains the `(xmin, ymin, xmax, ymax)` bounds of every box, in normalized device coordinates.

-    Note: the box bounds need to be contained within [-1, 1] at all times, otherwise an error will be raised.
-This is to prevent silent clipping of the values when they are passed to a gloo Texture2D.

 * `box_pos : array-like (2D, shape[1] == 2)`
     Position of the centers of the boxes.

-* `box_size : array-like (2D, shape[1] == 2)`
-    Size of the boxes.

 * `box_var : str`
     Name of the GLSL variable with the box index.